jrkerns/pylinac/docs/source/topics/rigid_transformations.rst

     tform = EuclideanTransform(translation=t, rotation=r)  #order of parameters is irrelevant

 * tform1 + tform2: the '+' operator is a magic method that performs
-  EuclideanTransform1 then EuclideanTransform2 in extrinsic coordinates
+  EuclideanTransform1 first, then EuclideanTransform2, in extrinsic coordinates

 .. code-block::